overbyte/notes/unreal-course.md

 void UBullCowGameCartridge::MyMethod(FString Guess)
 ```
 we are actually taking a copy of the Guess FString that is passed as an
 argument.
-If we don't intend to mutate that variable, it is more efficient to
+If we don't intend to do any local mutations to that variable, it is
-use a reference to the original variable.
+more efficient to use a reference to the original variable.

 This is done with a & at the end of the type:
 ```